 5. Test, Measure, Tweak, Optimize

-That’s what testing is so important.
-It helps you develop the best possible version of an automated e-mail sequence.
-Therefore, when you’ve done enough testing, you can settle for a final version of an automated sequence that could perform well for months or even years.
+When you’ve done enough testing, you can settle for a final version of an automated sequence that will perform well for months or even years.

 6. Develop a Genuine Relationship with Your List